 Survivor Reference Group

-The participation group advocate powerfully for change, drawing on their lived experience with individuals and institutions to improve responses to sexual violence.
+The Survivor Reference Group is a diverse group of over 50 survivors from across Scotland who advocate powerfully for change, drawing on their lived experience with individuals and institutions to improve responses to sexual violence.

+The group have also developed The Survivor Reference Group (SRG) Podcast Miniseries.
+This podcast series is by survivors for survivors, but it’s also for anyone else who wants to hear directly from survivors about their experiences, from seeking justice to self-care, to what it’s like to access support to media coverage.
 The Survivor Reference Group are an invaluable part of what we do at Rape Crisis Scotland, ensuring that the voices of survivors are at the core of our work, shaping our priorities and helping us to improve responses to sexual violence in communities across Scotland.